 Your choice of tree will depend on what kind of screening you need.
 Some trees, such as beech and hornbeam, can be planted together to form a hedge.
 If you are looking for trees that will line a fence or wall, you might want to think about a ‘stilted’ hedge.
 This type of screening is provided by trees with a long stem that reaches fence panel height, with the canopy sitting just above.
 An evergreen such as a privet is a good choice here.

 If you are looking for something to block out an eyesore, a strategically-placed evergreen with good coverage will do the job.
 Don’t forget to bear in mind the size that a mature tree like this might reach though and the implications this might have on its surroundings.
+Water features can add that zest to a garden, just make sure you have your plumbing in order – else you may have an unwanted moat!

 Finally, a word of warning about using trees for create a screen: if you think that the planting might impact on a neighbouring property, it’s probably a good idea to discuss it with the owners first.